 Feng Shui Cube in California by Liu Ming

-This “compact mobile dwelling cube” which can be moved around on wheels takes things to a different level with a study, bedroom, and tea room within a tiny box which sits itself within a large loft apartment.
+This “compact mobile dwelling cube” which can be moved around on wheels takes things to a different level with a study, bedroom, and tea room within a tiny box which sits within a large loft apartment.
 Possibly more philosophical than practical but a pretty cool talking point all the same!

 ‘Kyosho Jutaku’ Micro Houses in Japan